systematically-design/tokenScript-Documentation/src/docs/03-creating-tokens/README.md

 ## Common Patterns

 Each guide includes:
-- Step-by-step instructions (app perspective)
+- Step-by-step instructions for writing TokenScript DSL code
-- DSL syntax examples (code perspective)
+- Complete DSL syntax examples
 - Real-world examples
 - Best practices
 - Troubleshooting tips

-## App vs DSL

-These guides cover both perspectives:
-- **App perspective**: How to create tokens using the visual editor
-- **DSL perspective**: How to write the same tokens in code

-Both approaches create the same tokens—choose what works best for you!
+All tokens are created by writing TokenScript DSL code in Systematically.
+The app provides tools like syntax highlighting, autocomplete, live preview, and visualizations to help you write and work with your DSL code.

 ## Next Steps